ecohealthalliance/lemis/README.md

 Usage
 -----

+The main function in **lemis** is `lemis_data()`.
+This returns the main cleaned LEMIS database as a **dplyr** tibble.

-**lemis** makes use of [**datastorr**](https://github.com/ropenscilabs/datastorr) to manage data versioning.
-The first time you run `lemis_data()` the package will download the database.
+**lemis** makes use of [**datastorr**](https://github.com/ropenscilabs/datastorr) to manage data download.
+The first time you run `lemis_data()` the package will download the most recent version of the database (~160MB).
 Subsequent calls will load the database from storage on your computer.

-The LEMIS database is stored as an [`.fst` file](https://github.com/fstpackage/fst), and loading it loads it a a [remote dplyr source](https://github.com/krlmlr/fstplyr).
+The LEMIS database is stored as an efficiently compressed [`.fst` file](https://github.com/fstpackage/fst), and loading it loads it a a [remote dplyr source](https://github.com/krlmlr/fstplyr).
 This means that it does not load fully into memory, but can be filtered and manipulated on-disk.
 If you wish to manipulate it as a data frame, simply call `dplyr::collect()` to load it fully into memory, like so:

 ``` r
 all_lemis <- lemis_data() %>%
   collect()
 ```

 Note that the full database will be approximately 1 GB in memory.

-(On-disk, due to `fst` compression, the database is approximately 160MB).
+`lemis_codes()` returns a data frame with descriptions of the codes used by USFWS in the various columns of `lemis_data()`.
+This is useful for lookup or joining with the main data for more descriptive outputs.
+The `?lemis_code` help file also has a searchable table of these codes.

 About
 -----